thesunshade/citation-helper/README.md

 ## Add a new site

 - [ ] Create a new object with included suttas for the site under `/webSites`
-- [ ] If site has unique urls, create a version of `createAncientBuddhistTextsLink.js` for that site
+- [ ] If site has unique urls, add it into `createCustomUrlSitesLink.js`
+- [ ] If site has regular urls, add it into `createWebsiteLink.js`
 - [ ] Add new `<LinkButton/>` component in `App.js`
 - [ ] Create icon with the site code as name, e.g. `ATI.png` and put it in the `/image` folder
 - [ ] Add css style for class of site code